Words of Warning: The crash of Delta flight 1141

 “Uh, five point six.”

-At this point, flight attendant Dixie Dunn entered the cockpit.
+At this point, a flight attendant entered the cockpit.
+(Although media at the time incorrectly reported that this flight attendant was Dixie Dunn, sources close to the crew have confirmed that it was actually Mary O’Neill.)
 She quickly proved far more interesting than the still incomplete taxi checklist.
 “A lotta people goin’ out this morning,” she said in her perfect southern drawl.

 “Yeah, big push,” said Judd.